FloridaITOnline/ContextAnchoring/Definitions/ContextAnchoring/Gate_Definition.md

 > **A Gate is a discrete reasoning step that transforms anchored context into new output.
 Each Gate has defined input, a constrained operation, and a predictable output.**

-Gates function like **procedural blocks** in a pipeline — executing a bounded task and passing results forward.
+Gates function like **procedural blocks** in a pipeline—executing a bounded task and passing results forward.

-They are the “work units” of Context Anchoring.
+They are the work units of Context Anchoring.

 ---